AprilMelnick/AprilMelnick/README.md

 A melding of ▪️*business and marketing instinct with a systems thinking approach*▪️.

 But while designing, there was one thing I couldn't keep from creeping in to my mind: what about the developers?
 How would they feel about my designs?
-And since I find practical information ever so exciting, I started learning Webflow.
+And since I find practical information ever so exciting, I started learning Webflow to get some experience with site structure.

 As I got deeper in to Webflow, I realized that not only did I enjoy digging into the structure of web design but I also liked moving in to a less customer facing role.